Robots!: Reception

 In The Space Gamer No. 33, Steve Jackson commented that "On the whole, an excellent tactical game, given a slight strategic flavor by the resource rules.
 Highly recommended for any SF gamer except (possibly) the absolute beginner."

-In Isse 47 of Dragon, Tony Watson was "very impressed" with this game, saying, "It has a good, clean game system with lots of action and a fair amount of room for developing tactics.
+In Issue 47 of Dragon, Tony Watson was "very impressed" with this game, saying, "It has a good, clean game system with lots of action and a fair amount of room for developing tactics.
 The rules allowing each player to design his own robots are the real core of the game and its major appeal.
 Players can test new strategies each game by literally creating their own units, deciding on strengths and weaknesses and the balance between quantity and quality."
 Watson concluded, "Robots! is a great buy and should be a welcome addition to most SF gamers’ collections."

 In Issue 27 of Simulacrum, Brian Train noted, "The build-your-own-robot aspect of the game is appealing, though there can be unwieldy stacks wobbling across the map as one robot could legally comprise seven counters."